swipely/hasta/README.md

 The first time a data source is referenced in a test, the filtered results are written locally.
 Subsequent tests that access the same data source with the same filter are read from the local cache.
 This results in a significant speedup on subsequent runs when dealing with aggressively filtered large data sets.
+By default, the files are written to the `~/.hasta/cache` directory, but this can be controlled using the `cache_storage_root` configuration setting.

 ## Execution